Get a Massage Therapy Accreditation and Massage School Overview

 - National Accrediting Commission of Cosmetology Arts and Sciences (NACCAS)

-Accreditation by one of the above organizations opens the way to federal loan and grant eligibility, both of which, can only be paid to students attending federally accredited schools.
+Accreditation by one of the above organizations opens the way to federal loan and grant eligibility.
+Only students attending federally accredited schools are eligible for this financial support.

 Should I consider accreditation status when choosing a massage school?